My Top 10 First-Hand Tips for International Travel

 Would you believe me if I told you we only use carry-on bags?

-Even for our 3-week European trip this summer, we only bring one Calpak carry-on suitcase and one strategic large personal item each.
+Even for our 3-week European trip each summer, we only bring one carry-on suitcase and one strategic large personal item each.
 We do this whether we travel overseas or domestically, and it’s one of my best packing tips for international travel.

-We love traveling to warm weather destinations, so we can often pack lightweight clothes.
-But, if you are traveling somewhere that requires jackets and bulky sweatshirts and sweaters, consider using Space Saver bags.
+We love traveling to warm-weather destinations like Antibes, France, and Cinque Terre, Italy.
+So we often pack lightweight clothes.
+But if you are traveling somewhere that requires jackets, bulky sweatshirts, and sweaters, consider using Space Saver bags.

 If you only go to one place, it’s not the end of the world if you bring larger suitcases.
-However, if you are using trains and moving from city to city, you will appreciate the carry-on when going up and down steps!
+However, if you are using trains and moving from city to city, especially in countries like Italy, you will appreciate the carry-on when going up and down steps!

-When we went to Santorini, our bags had to be carried down hundreds of zigzag cobblestone paths with steps along the way.
+When we went to Santorini in Greece, our bags had to be carried down hundreds of zigzag cobblestone paths with steps along the way.
 It was hard even with our carry-ons, but it would have been nearly impossible with large, heavy suitcases!

 A dad and son at a train station in Brussels.

-If you are trying to find hotels when going abroad, you will quickly notice that most rooms are very small and only accommodate two people.
 They are very strict about these occupancy limits.
-This generally requires booking two hotel rooms or a large, expensive suite.
-There are exceptions and sometimes sofa beds, like at the Hotel Indigo Brussels we stayed at in Belgium.
+This generally requires booking two hotel rooms or a large, expensive suite when traveling with a family.
+There are exceptions and sometimes sofa beds, like at the Hotel Indigo Brussels, we stayed at in Belgium.

 However, we often book Airbnb or rental apartments via Booking.com.
 Both are very popular internationally and a great way to find places that are a bit larger.
 In fact, we almost always find 2+ bedroom and 2 bathroom rental apartments for a fraction of the price of a hotel.